gdoyle87/COMP2801/docs/midterm.md

     Compilers may insert padding between members for alignment, improving speed but wasting space.
     To minimize padding, order members from largest to smallest type.
     Use `#pragma pack` only when absolutely necessary for binary compatibility — it reduces portability.

 ---

+### Passing Structures and Arrays

+- **Array of structures:** passed **by reference** (actually decays to a pointer), just like any other array.

+  - The function can modify the original elements.

+- **Array member inside a structure:** passed **by value** when the structure itself is passed by value.
+  - The function receives a copy; modifying it won’t affect the original.

+---